-How to Serve Eviction & Lease Termination Notices in Missouri
+How To Serve an Eviction Notice in Missouri

-How to Serve Eviction & Lease Termination Notices in Missouri
+How To Serve an Eviction Notice in Missouri

 In Missouri, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.